Best AI Literature Review Tools in 2026: NotebookLM, Paperguide, ChatGPT

 Paperguide matters more if the assignment is closer to a real literature review and requires finding papers, comparing findings, and keeping track of citations.

 ChatGPT is most useful when a student already has the material and needs help turning it into a clearer explanation, outline, or revision plan.
+For a study-focused angle, see NotebookLM for Students.

 Researchers and academics